Observable Gravitational Waves from Hyperkination in Palatini Gravity and Beyond: Hyperkination

 Due to the exponential growth of $\phi'$, the transition from hyperkination to kination is fast.
 Let us define the beginning of standard kination $N_{\rm kin}$ as the moment when both addends inside the parenthesis in the energy density in Eq. \eqref{eq:rho_p_Einstein} become equal.
-Using \eqref{eq:phi_dot_relation} and \eqref{eq:eom_approximate_solution}, this conditions reads
+Using Eqs.~\eqref{eq:phi_dot_relation} and \eqref{eq:hyperkination_approximate_solution}, this condition reads

 Thus, $N_{\rm hyp}\simeq N_{\rm kin}$ and we conclude that it is a good approximation to assume an instantaneous transition between hyperkination and kination.

 We end this section with a relation between $\alpha$, the energy density at the start of hyperkination (end of inflation) $\rho_{\rm end}$, and $N_{\rm hyp}$.
 Equation \eqref{eq:N_eom} together with the definition of $N_{\rm hyp}$ gives